PavanRangani/docs/docs/prd/limited-partnership/activity.md

 ### UX Rule
 - Investors are shown in alphabetical order.
+- `Call Amount`, `Cash Distribution` & `Net` fields are amount input and decimal allowed field.
+Default it shows `$ 0.00`.
+- `Stock Distribution` is a number input and decimal allowed field.
+Default it shows `0.00`.
 - Shows `+` button disabled when LP don't have any investors.
 On hover, it shows a proper message in tooltip.
 [See mockup](https://drive.google.com/file/d/1RMjI-p00R5W9oAcaMkA_BsgMAQVQjqMf/view?usp=share_link)
 - Amount is mandatory if Create task = ON
+- When `Audit Information` of wire instruction is not locked and user click the Create task button, system will shows the `Create Task Not Possible` dialog with proper message.
 - If `Issue date` is greater than `Due date`, the system shows an error message in the `Due Date` field.
 [See this](https://drive.google.com/file/d/1pCdutzIRm5ATxg5Ha_slt4vAZNPktLSR/view?usp=share_link)
 - When there isn't any investors having `Create Task` checkbox = ON and the user clicks the `Create Task` button, the system shows a proper message.
 [See this](https://drive.google.com/file/d/17F0SzetDEfkEFNakPXCepNuO2bN-mSMD/view?usp=share_link)

 - **Distribution**
-    - Shows a `New` tag in the stock company field when the user enters a new name.
+    - Shows a `New` tag in the Investment field when the user enters a new name.

 - **Net**
-    - When the calculation of `Net` is `$0`, shows the `Create Task` checkbox disabled.
+    - When the calculation of `Net` is `$0.00`, shows the `Create Task` checkbox disabled.
 [See this](https://drive.google.com/file/d/1W6IS-kqCA91ylq1peC97IB_yOquVxc7M/view?usp=share_link)
-    - Checkbox is enable only when Net is not 0.
+    - Checkbox is enable only when Net is not 0.00.
-    - Shows a negative amount in brackets. like `($ 50,000)`.
+    - Shows a negative amount in brackets. like `($ 50,000.00)`.

 - **Net with Separate Fund**
     - `Call Amount`, `Distribution Amount` & `Create task` checkbox is shown disabled until `Distribution Fund` is not selected.